bfjia/ProjectFrog_MANUSCRIPT/manuscript.md

 By contrast, hormone exposed tadpoles did not exihibit a strong shift in their microbiomes through out their developmental stage.
 Bacteroidetes, and Proteobacteria were again the dominant phyla similar to the microbiomes of tadpoles that underwent natural metamorphosis.
-Regardless of hormone (i.e. T3, T4, or cocktail), there were no significant changes in phyla composition (Fig. @fig:barplot_phylumhormone).
+Regardless of hormone (i.e. T3, T4, or E2), there were no significant changes in phyla composition (Fig. @fig:barplot_phylumhormone).
-There were also no change in alpha diversity as the tadpoles age (Fig. @fig:alphadiv_hormone).
+There were also no change in alpha diversity as the tadpoles age.

 The sex of the frog had no significant impact on the community composition.
 (Fig. @fig:cluster_sex) The weight and length of tadpoles of naturally developing, but not hormone exposed, frogs correlated with shifts in taxa abundances of the microbiomes.

-### The effect of T3 and T4 Exposure on the Lithobates catesbeianus skin microbiome.
+### The effect of E2, T3 and T4 Exposure on the Lithobates catesbeianus skin microbiome.

-The skin microbiome were analysed based on samples exposed to cocktail, T3 or T4 across premet, and promet life stages.
+The skin microbiome were analysed based on samples exposed to E2, T3 or T4 across premet, and promet life stages.

-No significant changes in taxa abundance identified in tadpole microbiomes exposed to the cocktail, T3 and T4 hormones with respect to their control.
+No significant changes in taxa abundance identified in tadpole microbiomes exposed to the E2, T3 and T4 hormones with respect to their control.
 NMDS plots calculated using the Bray-Curtis distance did not produce any clustering between control and exposure conditions (Fig. @fig:cluster_exposure)
 However, there was a signficantly increased alpha diversity of T4 exposed tadpoles (Fig. @fig:alphadiv_t4).